Competition

 from deepteam.vulnerabilities import Competition

-There is ONE mandatory and FIVE optional parameters when creating a Competition
+There are FIVE optional parameters when creating a Competition

 vulnerability: